 What does an Ironman consist of?

-The first leg is a 3.8km open water swim in the sea or a lake, in which wetsuits must be worn unless the water temperature is above 24.5C.
+The first leg is a 3.8km open-water swim in the sea or a lake.
 Athletes will run from the water to the transition area (T1), where they’ll don their bike gear and jump on the bike for the 180km ride.
 Then, after preparing for the run in T2, the athletes will set out on a marathon (42.2km) for the final leg of the Ironman.

 Not for the faint-hearted, an Ironman is widely considered to be the gold standard of endurance triathlon racing.
-Ironman is a household name across the globe, popular event locations include the famously hilly welsh Tenby, Lanzarote, Hamburg, Taiwan, Morocco… you name it.
+Ironman is a household name across the globe and popular event locations include the famously hilly Ironman Wales, Lanzarote, Hamburg, Taiwan, Morocco… you name it.

 What is an Ironman 70.3?